Bayshore Center at Bivalve

 The Bayshore Center at Bivalve was founded in 1988 by its current Executive Director with the goal of restoring the 1928 oyster schooner A.J.
 MEERWALD to become a hands on classroom and symbolic rallying point for Delaware Bay - building a constituency of stewards for this exceptional place.
 The concept struck a chord in the community - one of NJ's most struggling townships in its most depressed county with some of its richest landscapes, vibrant ecosystems and an incredible maritime heritage.

-Now entering its 28th year and 21st sailing season, BCB's mission is to inspire people to take care of the environment, the culture and the history of New Jersey's Bayshore Region through education, preservation and example.
+Now entering its 27th year and 20th sailing season, BCB's mission is to motivate people to take care of the environment, the culture and the history of New Jersey's Bayshore Region through education, preservation and example.

 Though BCB serves people across NJ, the Bayshore communities of Cumberland County receive free programs targeted to connect children and families to their natural environment and cultural heritage.